History of immigration to the United States: Destinations

 European immigrants joined the Union Army in large numbers, including 177,000 born in Germany and 144,000 born in Ireland, a full 16% of the Union Army.
 Many Germans could see the parallels between slavery and serfdom in the old fatherland.

 Between 1840 and 1930, about 900,000 French Canadians left Quebec, migrated to the United States, and worked mainly in New England.
 About half of them returned.
-Since the population of Quebec was only 892,061 in 1851, that was a massive exodus.
 13.6 million Americans claimed to have French ancestry in the 1980 census.
 Many of them have ancestors who emigrated from French Canada since immigration from France was low throughout the history of the United States.
 The communities that were established by these immigrants became known as Little Canada.

 Mulberry Street, along which Manhattan's Little Italy is centered.
 Lower East Side, circa 1900.

-Shortly after the American Civil War, some states started to pass their own immigration laws, which prompted the U.S. Supreme Court to rule in 1875 that immigration was a federal responsibility.
+Shortly after the American Civil War, some states passed immigration laws, which prompted the U.S. Supreme Court to rule in 1875 that immigration was a federal responsibility.
 In 1875, the nation passed its first immigration law, the Page Act of 1875, also known as the Asian Exclusion Act.
 It outlawed the importation of Asian contract laborers, any Asian woman who would engage in prostitution, and all people considered to be convicts in their own countries.

 In 1882, Congress passed the Chinese Exclusion Act.
-By excluding all Chinese laborers from entering the country, the law severely curtailed the number of immigrants of Chinese descent allowed into the United States for 10 years.
+By excluding all Chinese laborers from entering the country, the law severely curtailed the number of immigrants of Chinese descent for 10 years.
 The law was renewed in 1892 and 1902.
-During that period, Chinese migrants illegally entered the United States through the loosely-guarded U.S.–Canadian border.
+During that period, Chinese migrants illegally entered through the loosely-guarded U.S.–Canadian border.
 The Chinese Exclusion Act was repealed with the passage of the Magnuson Act in 1943.

 In this Rosh Hashana greeting card from the early 1900s, Russian Jews, packs in hand, gaze at the American relatives beckoning them to the United States.
 Over two million Jews fled the pogroms of the Russian Empire to the safety of the U.S. from 1881 to 1924.

 Prior to 1890, the individual states, rather than the federal government, regulated immigration to the United States.
 The Immigration Act of 1891 established a Commissioner of Immigration in the Treasury Department.
-The Canadian Agreement of 1894 extended U.S. immigration restrictions to Canadian ports.
+The Canadian Agreement of 1894 extended immigration restrictions to Canadian ports.